-Each year, an undefinable thing makes a buck grow healthy new bone from places on his head called pedicles.
-Some say if we could find out what that thing is, we’d have the cure for cancer.
+Each year an undefinable thing makes a buck grow healthy new antlers from the pedicles on his head.
+Some say if we could find out what spurs that growth, we’d have the cure for cancer.

 If you’ve ever been fortunate enough to wrap your hands around the antlers of a book-class buck, you probably weren’t thinking about any of that.
-We deer hunters are fascinated by antlers because big antlers will be connected to the head of an older, wiser buck.
+We’re fascinated by antlers because big antlers will be connected to the head of an older, wiser buck.
 Taking such a buck is a milestone and/or reaffirmation of a hunter as skilled, persistent and choosy.

 For some people, wrapping a hand around a shed antler is just as big of an accomplishment.
 These people — and you’ll know them instantly if you go to their houses, where empty large appliance cartons are filled with sheds — live for shed hunting like the majority of us live to hunt the rut.

-And here’s the thing.
 Those crazy shed hunters?
-It’s a safe bet that most of them have taken really big bucks.
-While learning where to find sheds, they learned where to find bucks.
+It’s a safe bet most of them have killed big bucks.
+While learning where to find sheds, they also learned where to find bucks.

 The Biology Of Sheds

 For the average U.S. buck, antler growth begins in late April or early May.
-The bucks enjoying the best nutrition start the earliest.
-Technically, antler growth actually begins in a male fawn when it is four months old and begins to form the pedicle.
+Bucks enjoying the best nutrition start the earliest.
+Technically, antler growth begins in a male fawn when it is four months old and begins to form the pedicle.

 The antler grows from the tip as a core of developing bone and cartilage, covered in velvet.
 To find the necessary calcium and minerals to support that growth, bucks are leaching bone density from their rib cages during this time.
-In late July, as testosterone levels begin to rise in the buck, the antler begins to harden and the velvet dries up.
-The bucks rub off the velvet by scraping their racks against shrubs, and often will eat the blood-rich velvet.
+In late July, as testosterone levels begin to rise, the antler begins to harden.
+The bucks eventually rub off the velvet by scraping their racks against shrubs, and often will eat the blood-rich velvet.
 Why they do this is not entirely known.

-At the end of the cycle, which is about seven months, another of those undefinable things happens.
-The testosterone level decreases, and a thin layer of tissue that’s between the pedicle and the antler suddenly deteriorates.
-Once that happens, the antler will drop off within 24 hours.
+At the end of the roughly seven-month cycle, another undefinable thing happens.
+Testosterone level decreases and a thin layer of tissue between the pedicle and antler deteriorates.
+Once that happens the antler will drop off within 24 hours.
 Bucks only drop one antler at a time; the second one might drop off within minutes or as long as a week later.
 Testosterone levels drops faster in bucks living with poor nutrition.

-In penned deer, where the variables are controlled, bucks will drop their antlers at approximately the same date each year.
-In the wild, any change such as a shift in buck-to-doe ratio will affect the timing of the shed.
-The antler shed occurs earliest in the northern parts of the country, where the rut is generally shorter and more intense.
+In penned deer where the variables are controlled, bucks will drop their antlers at approximately the same date each year.
+In the wild, any change such as a shift in buck-to-doe ratio could affect the timing of the shed.
+The antler shed occurs earliest in the northern parts of the U.S. where the peak rut is generally shorter and more intense.

 Shed Hunting 101

-Bucks that are 1½ years old have antlers that are about 25 percent as big as they’ll be in his prime.
-At 2½ the buck displays 58 percent of his possible size; at 3½ the number is 75 percent and at 4½ it’s 90 percent.
+Bucks that are 1½ years old have antlers that are about 25 percent as big as they’ll be in their prime.
+At 2½ the buck displays 58 percent of his possible size; at 3½ the number is 75 percent, and at 4½ it’s 90 percent.

-Many hunters might have cut their teeth on smaller bucks but now seek only the big boys.
-Getting out and finding sheds is your first clue that a big buck is in the vicinity and has survived hunting season.
+Many hunters might have cut their teeth on smaller bucks.
+As they age, they may seek only mature bucks.
+Getting out and finding sheds is your first clue a big buck is in the vicinity and has survived hunting season.

 Where to look?
-After the excitement and tumult of the rut, bucks and does are seeking food, shelter and water.
+After the excitement and tumult of the rut, bucks and does are seeking food, shelter and water to recooperate.
 They also want to find places where those things they need are in easy proximity, so they don’t have to expend valuable calories obtaining them.

-If you live in a snowy region, it’s relatively easy to find heavily used deer trails.
+If you live in a snowy region it’s relatively easy to find heavily used deer trails.
 Deer line up like elephants, walking single file along the same trails.
-In areas with bare ground, target any food source such as winter forage food plots, grassy fields such as CRP areas and power lines.
-In the northern states, deer frequent areas where they can find open water.
+In areas with bare ground, target any food source such as winter forage food plots, grassy fields such as CRP areas or power lines.
+In northern states, deer frequent areas where they can find open water.

-If it’s legal in your area, set up feeding areas with game cameras.
-That way you’ll have a look at the antlers bucks are carrying, and also know exactly when the shedding begins.
-If you can’t feed deer, instead move the cameras to any heavily traveled trails you can find.
+If legal in your area, set up feeding areas with game cameras.
+That way you’ll have a look at the antlers bucks are carrying, and also know when the shedding begins.
+If you can’t feed deer, move the cameras to heavily traveled trails you can find.

-In colder months, deer will also seek areas that the sun can reach, such as southern-facing slopes with a tree canopy open enough for rays to reach the ground.
-Add a few evergreen trees or brush that blocks the wind, and that’s an area that will hold deer during the winter months.
-During the winter, the deer will spend the majority of their time bedded, to conserve energy, which is why bedding areas are prime areas for finding sheds.
+In colder months, deer will seek sunny areas such as southern-facing slopes with a tree canopy open enough for rays to reach the ground.
+Add a few evergreen trees or brush that blocks the wind, and that’s an area that will hold deer in winter.
+During winter deer will spend the majority of their time bedded, to conserve energy, which is why bedding areas are prime areas for finding sheds.

-Using a map will have two advantages.
-It will allow you to make an organized search of an area, and it will allow you to mark the areas where you find sheds.
+A map offers two advantages.
+It will allow you to make an organized search of an area, and to mark areas where you find sheds.
 Your shed-hunting pack should include the map, a GPS (so you can mark shed spots and find your way home), bottled water, binoculars, snacks and other essentials such as dry socks and gloves.

 When planning your search, think small.
 It’s much better to cover a small area thoroughly than to cover a lot of ground.
-Coach yourself to go slow and keep your eyes down, and take time to check your back trail for another perspective.
+Coach yourself to go slowly and keep your eyes down.
+Take time to check your back trail for another perspective.
 Try to remember to look for pieces of antlers — sometimes just a tip of a tine sticks up from the leafy forest floor, or from the snow.